7 Fixes for Dropbox Selective Sync Not Working on Mac and Windows PC

 Go to the Dropbox support page, you can get in touch with the support staff through chat and email.
 Email support usually responds within one working hour.
 You need to explain in detail the problems encountered and the usage in the description so that they can help you solve them in time.

 Step 2.
-Under the My Storage tab to click the plus icon > Add Cloud, add and authorize your Dropbox account.
+Under the My Storage tab, select Dropbox and click the Authorize Now position, add and authorize your Dropbox account.

 Step 3.
-Under the Backup Tasks tab and click the New Task button.
+Under the Sync tab and click the Sync PC to Public Cloud button.

 Step 4.
-Click Add Source to choose files you want to back up from your PC, and click Add Destination to add Single Cloud > Dropbox as the backup destination.
+Choose any folders/files you want to sync from your PC, and select a Dropbox folder as the sync destination.

 This article introduces 7 effective methods to solve Dropbox selective sync not working in detail, and provides 2 tips for when you cannot use Dropbox normally.
 We hope to solve your problem through this guide and use CBackup to backup your data in the cloud and computer when necessary.